McKinsey Interview Process: 6 Steps to an Offer (2026)

 What Is the McKinsey Personal Experience Interview (PEI)?

 The PEI counts for roughly 50% of your overall interview assessment.
 Having coached hundreds of McKinsey candidates, I have seen many people ace the case portion but fail the PEI because they did not prepare for it seriously enough.
-Do not underestimate this part of the interview.

 What Are the Four PEI Themes McKinsey Tests?